Sula lorikeet: Taxonomy

-This species was formerly placed in the genus Trichoglossus but was moved to a newly introduced genus Saudareos based on the results of a molecular genetic analysis of the lorikeets published in 2020.
+This species was previously placed in the genus Saudareos but was moved back to Trichoglossus by the AviList team to create more inclusive genera in the Loriini tribe of the family Psittaculidae.
 It was formerly considered conspecific with the yellow-cheeked lorikeet and collectively called the citrine lorikeet.

 Description

 The Sula lorikeet is a mainly green parrot about 20 cm (8.0 in) long.
 Its bill is orange.
 In the nominate subspecies the head and chest are yellow, the latter narrowly scaled with green, and the lores and region near the bill are dark, often appearing almost blackish.